matthewkingston/fun-stuff/README.md

 # fun-stuff

-Side projects and testing out using github
+Side projects and things which seemed like fun

+## xo.q

-xo.q is a 'perfect' noughts and crosses player - just run with q
+Play noughts and crosses against a 'perfect' (minmaxing) player - just run with 'q xo.q'

+## BP.q

-BP.q is a set of functions for performing machine learning, performing back-propagation to calculate the gradient of error function wrt weights, and stepping based on that.
-It assumes a sigmoid function at nodes, with error sunction as sum of square differences
+A set of functions for performing basic machine learning, performing back-propagation to calculate the gradient of error function wrt weights, and stepping based on that.
+It assumes a sigmoid function at nodes, with error function as sum of square differences